 Place, one arm on head and pull head across, hold for 30 seconds and then pull head in to more flexion, looking in to the armpit and hold for 30 seconds.
 Repeat on other side.
 These exercises are designed to help stretch the muscles of the neck.

 Start in 4pt kneeling, keep elbows locked straight.
 Let your chest sink towards the floor as your shoulder blades come together, then pull your shoulder blades forwards and raise your chest towards to ceiling.
 Progress to knees or toes to increase difficulty.

-This exercise aims to improve the rotation range of you thoracic spine.
 Begin by lying on your side with feet, hips and shoulders in line, knees bent to 90 degrees.
 Keeping hips and lower back still, twist through your upper back and pull the elbow of your top arm backwards towards the floor.
 Hold for 20 seconds, repeat 3 times.

 This is an excellent exercise for improving the control of both lateral gluteals and hip external rotators.
 In 4pt kneeling extend one arm out in front of you and the same leg out behind.
 Keeping the whole torso well aligned, rotate whole body evely away from weight-bearing side, then slowly back down to neutral.